Home is where one starts from. - T.S. Eliot

 Better Buildings by Design 2018

 The two-day conference, sponsored by Efficiency Vermont on February 7 & 8, 2018 in Burlington, VT, " . . . the region's premier design and construction conference, which features interactive learning about building durability, efficiency, and value for both residential and commercial projects."
-With over a dozen different seminars available each day, we selected the following: KEYNOTE/“Multiple Systems/Multiple Opportunities by Dr. John Straube; “Break it up: Compartmentalization” by John Straube; “Why Are Attics Insulated With Open-Cell Spray Foam so Damp? by Metin Holladay; “Hydronic Solutions for Low-energy Homes by John Siegenthaler; and “Real-Life Air Source Heat Pump Performance Teating - Results and Reasons by Bruce Harley.
+With over a dozen different seminars available each day, we selected the following: KEYNOTE/“Multiple Systems/Multiple Opportunities by Dr. John Straube; “Break it up: Compartmentalization” by John Straube; “Why Are Attics Insulated With Open-Cell Spray Foam so Damp? by Martin Holladay; “Hydronic Solutions for Low-energy Homes by John Siegenthaler; and “Real-Life Air Source Heat Pump Performance Heating - Results and Reasons by Bruce Harley.

 Efficiency Revolution 2017